alfian-mamab/Titanic/README.md

 ---

 The task is to use python to examine the ‘Titanic’ dataset and answer the questions.
 This dataset includes in-formation about the passengers aboard the transatlantic passenger ship, the ‘Titanic’, which tragically sunk on its maiden voyage in 1912.
-Each row of the dataset represents one passenger, and provides information on a whether the passenger survived the sinking of the ship, and characteristics of the passenger and their trip, such as their age at the time; the class of ticket they held; the fare they paid; and the place they boarded the ship.
+Each row of the dataset represents one passenger, and provides information on a whether the passenger survived the sinking of the ship, and characteristics of the passenger and their trip, such as their age at the time; the class of ticket they held; the fare they paid; and the place they boarded the ship.<br/>
 The questions are:<br/>
 a) What proportion of passengers embarked at Southampton?<br/>
 b) Plot and describe the distribution of passengers by age.
 Did this vary by the class of ticket?<br/>